bhumi051/citrus-android-sdk/docs/OneTap Payment.md

 One Tap Payment feature makes your user save the trouble of enterring the CVV of his/her card.

-If enabled SDK will save a the CVV of the card if the <b>transaction is successful</b> and the user does not need to enter CVV while making payment next time.
+If enabled SDK will save the CVV of the card if the <b>transaction is successful</b> and the user does not need to enter CVV while making payment next time.

 Encryption is based on Concel library provided by Facebook.